 I mean, you've definitely been the most respectful one that I've seen.

-Notice he didn't say you're all horrible and you're a bunch of whores and you should be jailed, or I don't like you because of your sexuality or your line of work or anything else.
+Notice he didn't say you're all horrible and you're a bunch of whores and you should be jailed or I don't like you because of your sexuality or your line of work or anything else.

-Like he was really trying his best to show people something that he thought was right without having to force them to do that.
+He didn't say this should be illegal or any like he was really trying his best to show people something that he thought was right without having to force them to do that.

-And what that did, and why I think the country is so fundamentally different over the last four days, is he then woke up young people to at least think about things a little bit differently.
+And what that did and why I think the country is so fundamentally different over the last four days is he then woke up young people to at least think about things a little bit differently.

 And Charlie just tried it another way, a more thoughtful way, and that actually brought young people over there.